antonio-petrosino/-CLOUD-Deployment-of-Infrastructure-Using-Terraform/Setup-a-Minecraft-server-using-Google-Cloud-VM/README.md

 ## 5. Schedule shutdown and startup script

+To perform server maintenance, you need to i) shut down the server and ii) stop the VM instance.
+This operation unmount the persistent disk from the VM.
+So, you need to configure and run application again (see section above).
+But, you automate this process using metadata scripts.

-Instead of manually going through the process of mounting the persistent disk and initiating the server application within a screen, you have the option to streamline this by utilizing metadata scripts.
+Indeed, instead of manually going through the process of mounting the persistent disk and initiating the server application within a screen, you have the option to streamline this by utilizing metadata scripts.
 These scripts will automatically generate a startup script and a shutdown script, taking care of these tasks on your behalf.

 Click `edit` on your VM instances and looking for the `Metadata` section.
 Then, click `Add Item`